loweryaustin/cpanel-squirrelmail-exporter/README.md

 `--log-path` ------ OPTIONAL - Allows you to specify a custom log file location.
 An absolute path is required.
 The file does not need pre exist.
 The default log file is: /root/cpanel-squirrelmail-export.log

 `--mostly-silent` - OPTIONAL - This was supposed to be silent, but I could only manage mostly silent before I gave up and decided it was more important to ship than to fiddle with it.

+`--no-header` ----- OPTIONAL - Prevents the creation of the header row when creating the CSV files.

 I welcome any improvements, bug reports, commentary, etc in the form of issues and pull requests at the following github page: https://github.com/loweryaustin/cpanel-squirrelmail-exporter